 Mother’s Day Party Favors

 In addition to the party, I wanted to do something else nice for these moms.
-I picked up a handful of my favorite things, gift cards to my favorite stores, gorgeous American Greetings gift bags and tissue paper, and the prettiest watercolor journals to put together thank you gifts.
+I picked up a handful of my favorite things, gift cards to my favorite stores, gorgeous American Greetings gift bags and tissue paper, and the prettiest watercolor journals wrapped in printable wrapping paper to put together thank you gifts.

 Each of the gift bags was a little different, just like each of my mom friends are a little different and help me in a different way, and it was so fun to see my friends open up their bags to see what was inside.
 After they’ve helped me so much, it was really nice to finally be able to give them a little something in return.